-Bradley – the first African-American television correspondent to cover the White House – is best remembered for his 26 years on CBS news magazine "60 Minutes," where he was adept at all kinds of news reporting and covered big issues such as war and politics, incisively examined topics such as AIDS in Africa, and brought us lighter fare from entertainment and sports.
+Bradley—the first Black television correspondent to cover the White House—is best remembered for his 26 years on CBS news magazine “60 Minutes,” where he was adept at all kinds of news reporting and covered big issues such as war and politics, incisively examined topics such as AIDS in Africa, and brought us lighter fare from entertainment and sports.

 Bradley could do it all, but perhaps most enduring are his interviews with celebrities from all points of the spectrum, from King of Pop Michael Jackson to comedy legend George Burns to Oklahoma City bomber Timothy McVeigh.

 One of Bradley’s proudest moments was his interview with Lena Horne.
 Reminiscing about the piece, he said, “If I arrived at the pearly gates and Saint Peter said, ‘What have you done to deserve entry?’
 I’d just say, ‘Did you see my Lena Horne story?'”

 Bradley shared some lighter moments with Tiger Woods, discussing Woods’ love not just for winning but for kicking butt.